demisto/content-docs/content-repo/extra-docs/packs/palo-alto-networks-cortex-xdr---investigation-and-response.md

 - [Lite Incident Handling](#lite-incident-handling) - A lite playbook for handling Palo Alto Networks Cortex XDR incidents, which encompasses incident enrichment, investigation, and response for each incident.
 - [Device Control Violations](#device-control-violations) - Fetch device control violations from XDR and communicate with the user to determine the reason the device was connected.
 - [XDR Incident Handling](#xdr-incident-handling) - Compare incidents in Palo Alto Networks Cortex XDR and Cortex XSOAR, and update the incidents appropriately.
-- [Cloud IAM User Access Investigation](#cloud-iam-user-access-investigation) - Investigates and responds to Cortex XDR Cloud alerts where an Cloud IAM user's access key is used suspiciously to access the cloud environment.
+- [Cloud IAM User Access Investigation](#cloud-iam-user-access-investigation) - Investigates and responds to Cortex XDR Cloud alerts where a Cloud IAM user's access key is used suspiciously to access the cloud environment.
 - [Cortex XDR - Cloud Cryptomining](#Cortex-XDR-Cloud-Cryptomining) - Investigates and responds to Cortex XDR XCloud Cryptomining alerts.
 The playbook Supports AWS, Azure and GCP.